Press release EU project on plant-based cosmetics ingredients with scientifically proven effects

 The plant material can originate from full-field crops, greenhouse crops, agricultural waste streams, but also from plant cell cultures and even from so-called aeroponics culture or air culture installations.
 In 'air culture' the plants are conditioned in such a way that they will excrete the desired components via their roots (= rhizose secretion) in a soil-/substrate-free culture, fed via a mist system.
 Plants are, as it were, continuously 'milked' via their roots.

 A basic principle of the InnCoCells approach is that any biological activity of a potential ingredient is validated with a wide range of cell-based tests.
-None of the products are tested on animals and none of the ingredients will contain animal components.
 The selection process foresees that only those plant extracts and natural products with the most promising activities and environmentally friendly production processes are further developed and tested on human volunteers.

 The researchers begin with a broad initial screening of a large range of plant species and plant parts, looking for truly relevant ingredients and corresponding biosynthetic pathways.
 'At this stage, attention is already being paid to respecting the rules for access to genetic resources.'
 The 11 countries involved are developing a streamlined evaluation line, in which nearly all plants and their derived ingredients can be carefully tested for the presence of bioactive components with relevant functional properties.
 The project partners believe they will be able to verify the activity of at least 50 innovative ingredients.